Sleep Apnea Surgery in St. Augustine, FL

 Frequently Asked Questions

-Surgical intervention is typically considered for patients who have confirmed obstructive sleep apnea and: have not achieved adequate improvement with CPAP therapy; cannot tolerate CPAP despite appropriate adjustments; have anatomical factors that clearly contribute to airway obstruction; or prefer a permanent solution rather than lifetime device dependency.
+Surgical intervention is typically considered for patients who have confirmed obstructive sleep apnea and have not achieved adequate improvement with CPAP therapy; cannot tolerate CPAP despite appropriate adjustments; have anatomical factors that clearly contribute to airway obstruction; or prefer a permanent solution rather than lifetime device dependency.
 Ideal candidates are in good general health, non-smokers or willing to quit smoking, and have realistic expectations about potential outcomes.
 During your consultation, Dr. Johnson will evaluate your specific situation and help determine if surgical intervention would likely provide meaningful improvement based on your particular obstruction patterns and severity.

 Recovery experiences vary significantly depending on the specific procedures performed.
 Minor soft tissue procedures may involve 7-10 days of moderate discomfort and dietary restrictions, while more extensive jaw advancement surgery typically requires 2-3 weeks before returning to normal activities.
 Most patients experience some throat pain, swelling, and temporary difficulty swallowing following airway surgery, gradually improving over the recovery period.
 Dr. Johnson provides comprehensive pain management protocols, detailed recovery guidelines, and close follow-up to ensure your comfort and proper healing throughout the recovery process.